-- Pensacola Housing will brief the family on the process that must take place to exercise portability.
-The family will be required to attend a certification appointment and/or a mover's meeting. - 2.
-For new applicants who have requested portability and are determined to be eligible to port, Pensacola Housing will determine whether the family is incomeligible in the area where the family wants to lease a unit. - 3.
+- 1. Pensacola Housing will brief the family on the process that must take place to exercise portability. - 2.
+For new applicants who have requested portability and are determined to be eligible to port, Pensacola Housing will determine whether the family is income-eligible in the area where the family wants to lease a unit. - 3.
 Pensacola Housing will advise the family how to contact and request assistance from the receiving PHA. - 4.
 Within 10 business days of issuing the voucher for portability, Pensacola Housing will send the receiving PHA a portability packet including the voucher, a 52665 form, the most recent 50058 form, and any required verification information. - 5.
 If the receiving PHA is billing Pensacola Housing for the family's assistance, Pensacola Housing will promptly initiate payments to the receiving PHA once the billing information is received, unless the receiving PHA missed the billing deadline.
 In that case, Pensacola Housing will notify the receiving PHA that it should absorb the client.